Division of Menzies

 The Division of Menzies is an Australian Electoral Division in the state of Victoria.
+The division is located in the north-eastern suburbs of Melbourne and covers parts of City of Manningham and to a smaller extent, City of Whitehorse.

 History

 The Division was proclaimed at the redistribution of 14 September 1984, and was first contested at the 1984 election.
-The division replaced the eastern half of the abolished Division of Diamond Valley, with the western half becoming the Division of Jagajaga.
-The division was named after Sir Robert Menzies, the longest serving Prime Minister of Australia.
+The division was named after Sir Robert Menzies, the longest serving Prime Minister of Australia, who represented the neighbouring division of Kooyong during his time in office.

-The Division had always been a safe Liberal seat until the 2022 Australian federal election.
-It was first held by Neil Brown, a former minister who served in the Fraser Government and who also served as deputy Liberal leader under John Howard from 1985 to 1987.
-Brown retired in 1991 and was replaced by Kevin Andrews, who held the seat from 1991 to 2022.
+The Division had always been a fairly safe to safe Liberal seat since creation.
+It was first held by Neil Brown, a former minister who served in the Fraser government and who also served as deputy Liberal leader under John Howard from 1985 to 1987.
+Brown retired in 1991 and was replaced by Kevin Andrews, who held the seat for 31 years, from 1991 to 2022.
 Andrews was the Father of the House, with the longest continuous tenure of any then current MHR—although Warren Snowdon and Russell Broadbent were first elected earlier.
+Andrews lost party pre-selection to Keith Wolahan prior to the 2022 Australian federal election.
+In the election, the Liberal Party nearly lost the seat for the first time in its history, with Wolahan winning the seat with a 0.7% two-party preferred margi.
+The swing against the party was attributed to backlash against the Morrison Government by Chinese Australians.

+The 2024 redistribution and accompanying boundary changes erased the Liberal majority and made Menzies a notional Labor seat with a 0.4% margin.
+Wolahan needed a swing in his favour in order to be re-elected in the subsequent 2025 federal election.
+At the election, Wolahan was defeated by Labor candidate Gabriel Ng, who picked up a small swing in his favour amid the Liberals' collapse in urban seats.
+Ng is the first Labor member ever to win the seat.